 Industrial Engineering Degree and Certification Program Information

-Learn about industrial engineering at the bachelor's, master's and doctoral program levels.
-Read about required coursework and explore the employment outlook statistics for industrial engineers.
+Learn about industrial engineering at the bachelor's, master's and doctoral levels.
+Read about required coursework, and explore employment outlook statistics for industrial engineers.

-Industrial engineering is an engineering specialty that is offered at both the undergraduate and graduate levels.
-A bachelor's degree in industrial engineering is the minimum degree requirement for entry-level positions in the field of engineering and prepares students for professional engineer licensure.
-Graduates of these programs can also enroll in certificate programs offered through the Institute of Industrial Engineers.
-The areas of emphasis might include engineering management or industrial engineering professional skills.
+A bachelor's degree in industrial engineering is the minimum required for entry-level positions in engineering.
+These programs prepare students for Professional Engineer licensure.
+Graduates can also enroll in certificate programs offered through the Institute of Industrial Engineers.
+Areas of emphasis might include engineering management and industrial engineering professional skills.

 Master's-level programs provide advanced education to current engineers who want to take their careers to the next level.
 They might expand their knowledge of areas such as hypothesis testing, data modeling and quality system structure.
-Potential career outcomes include senior modeling analysts and logistics project managers.
-Doctoral programs focus on industrial engineering research.
-While studying topics such as integrated systems and variance analysis, learners take oral examinations and conduct dissertation research.
-State licenses are a requirement for industrial engineers.
-Experienced professionals must pass the Fundamentals of Engineering examination.
+Potential career outcomes include senior modeling analyst and logistics project manager.

 Bachelor of Science in Industrial Engineering